simn93/Image-Watermarking/README.md

 # Image-Watermarking
-SPM course project: A parallel implementation of watermarking in C
+SPM course project: A parallel implementation of watermarking in C++

 To compile and test: